 Being steeped in history, the National Sporting Club has a rich tradition of honouring both sporting individuals and teams for their achievements at our sports lunches and sports dinners.
-The Club is returning to London to its new home at The Park Lane Hotel and will be at the forefront of sporting and social life so attendance at one of our sports banquets is a must.
+The Club has returned to London to its new home at The Park Lane Hotel and is at the forefront of sporting and social life so attendance at one of our sports banquets is a must!
 Whether you are a sports fan or not, our sports lunches and sports dinners provide the perfect setting to entertain and impress clients as you will be privileged to join us in honouring sporting legends and teams alike.
 Over the years we have played host to some of the World’s greatest sporting celebrities and legends including Sir Bobby Charlton, Sir Henry Cooper, Muhammad Ali, Sir Stanley Matthews, Jackie Stewart, Steve Davis, Brian Clough, Frank Bruno and Gary Lineker to name just a few and we look forward to welcoming old friends and new to our sports lunches and sports dinners

 Our famous sports lunches and sports dinners are taking place at the prestigious Park Lane Hotel in elegant surroundings providing easy access with its convenient Central London location which is perfect for corporate entertainment.
 You can enjoy the excitement that these sports banquets bring as you and your guests rub shoulders with some of sports most iconic individuals.